-- Federal (or other) grant funding for construction is necessary for the project to make economic sense for the community and involved parties.
+- Funding from sources other than ratepayers for construction is necessary for the project to make economic sense for the community and involved parties.
 Revenues from energy sales to cruise ships would only be adequate to cover annual operations and maintenance costs.
-Cost recovery would be through AEL&P rates or potentially through CBJ moorage fees.

-- Simply adding the CBJ docks as interruptible energy buyers is problematic unless the ships have priority over Greens Creek; even then power supply is subject to curtailment.
-That uncertainty adds risk to any level of debt repayment.

-- Establishing CBJ docks (and Franklin Dock)

-as firm customers is problematic because of

-the evident need for another 69KV

-transmission line to provide necessary

-transmission redundancy.
-Cost of the

-additional line is unknown but likely very high and not recoverable from cruise lines or firm rate payers (absent an increase in firm rates).
+Cost recovery would be through AEL&P rates or potentially through CBJ moorage fees. - Simply adding the CBJ docks as interruptible energy buyers is problematic unless the ships have priority over Greens Creek; even then power supply is subject to curtailment.
+That uncertainty adds risk to any level of debt repayment. - Establishing CBJ docks (and Princess Cruises) as firm customers is problematic because of the evident need for another 69KV transmission line to provide necessary transmission redundancy.
+Cost of the additional line is unknown but likely very high and not recoverable from cruise lines or firm rate payers (absent an increase in firm rates).